 In my free time, I love to make wire-wrapped jewelry.
 To see examples of my work, please visit the Facebook page for my jewelry business, Ophelia's Jewelry.

 In the summer of 2013, my husband and I rescued a family of kittens who were born to a feral mother cat in our yard.
 It took two months of setting traps every day, but we were able to rescue all five kittens and also to trap, spay, and release their feral mother.
 Two of the kittens went to live with one of my colleagues at the library, and the other three (Moses, Millie, and Moxie) live with us and bring us great joy every day.
-They are the best cats ever, and well worth all the effort it took to trap them six years ago!
+They are the best cats ever, and well worth all the effort it took to trap them eight years ago!